Articles

 Step 6: Automate & repeat

-An application risk management program can be significantly enhanced by incorporating a vendor risk management (VRM) process.
+An application security risk management program can be significantly enhanced by incorporating a third-party security risk management (TPSRM) program.
 While it’s crucial to monitor how data is safeguarded internally, organizations must also scrutinize third parties who have access to this data.
 Ensuring their internal security policies meet the requirements to protect the data is essential.

 How Isora GRC from SaltyCloud Can Help